pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 # Perform Upgrade-Preparation Activities

+The preceding section described *Planning* actions that did not change the customer environment in preparation for the Black Duck upgrade.
+By contrast, this section describes *changes* to be made in the Customer Black Duck environment *prior to* implementing the actual upgrade.

 Prior to the target upgrade (be it test/staging or production), the following activities must be performed to make sure that the environment is ready.